corsinlo/test/README.md

 ### `npm run develop`
 The Strapi admin panel will be available at http://localhost:1337/admin.
+Access http://localhost:1337/admin and insert the test user credentials:
+Email: test@mail.com
+Password: Test2024

 ### Frontend Setup (certilogo-frontend)
-Navigate to the frontend directory (from the project root):
+On a separated Terminal, Navigate to the frontend directory (from the project root):

 ### `cd ../certilogo-frontend`
 Install the necessary dependencies: